S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 From the collection of the Metropolitan Museum of Art, NYC.

-These images remind us that, for an artist to capture a winter scene, you often need to stand knee deep in the snow.
-This was the title of a blog post of mine in which I interviewed multimedia artist and plein air painter, Stephen Quiller, about his experience being outside in the elements to create his paintings.
+These images remind us that, for an artist to capture a winter scene, you need to get in the action.
+You need to stand knee deep in the snow.
+This was the title of a blog post when I interviewed multimedia artist and plein air painter, Stephen Quiller, about his experience being outside in the elements to create his paintings.
 Several of his paintings are featured in my blog post, including this one below.

 A painting by Stephen Quiller of bright orange colors of sunset peeking through trees on a snowy hillside in Colorado, 2016.